ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • also known as postpartum cerebral angiopathy (postpartum angiitis) (Calado, 2006)

-• it usually develops a few days to weeks after an otherwise uncomplicated delivery
+• it typically develops a few days to weeks after an otherwise uncomplicated delivery

 Clinical presentation